-Results of 2012's "Say on Pay" Vote
+Results of 2016's "Say on Pay" Vote

-At B&G Foods' annual meeting of stockholders held on May 15, 2012, the stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2012 proxy statement by greater than 95% of the votes cast.
-The current compensation program and policies do not deviate in any material way from those approved at last year's annual meeting of the stockholders.
+At B&G Foods' annual meeting of stockholders held on May 24, 2016, the stockholders approved, on an advisory basis, the compensation of our named executive officers as disclosed in our 2016 proxy statement by greater than 97% of the votes cast.
+Our compensation program and policies for 2016 did not deviate in any material way from those approved at last year's annual meeting of the stockholders.
+As described more fully below, the compensation committee did increase the amount of compensation our named executive officers other than Mr. Cantwell are eligible to receive as long-term incentive awards (measured as a percentage of base salary).